shivanandpal91/DigiAsset/README.md

 💎 DigiAssets

-    A decentralized marketplace where users can mint, buy, and sell DigiAssets (NFT tokens) built on the Ethereum blockchain using the Sepolia testnet.
+"A decentralized marketplace where users can mint, buy, and sell DigiAssets (NFT tokens) built on the Ethereum blockchain using the Sepolia testnet."

 📌 Table of Contents